 Follow these steps to set up your mesh for navigation:

-- Open your Unity Project and set it up with Vuforia Engine and your imported Area Target Unity package.
+- Open your Unity Project and set it up with Vuforia Engine, ARCamera GameObject, and your Area Target imported as a Unity package.

 - Add the prefab model as a child to your AreaTarget GameObject from the Assets/Editor/Vuforia/YourDataSetName/ folder.